skoczen/will/README.md

 ### 0.4.3 - ~ April 1, 2014

 * Support for hundreds of users and rooms without hitting the API limit.
-    - `get_all_users` use of the bulk API [added](https://github.com/greenkahuna/will/pull/18) by [quixeybrian](https://github.com/quixeybrian).
+* `get_all_users` use of the bulk API [added](https://github.com/greenkahuna/will/pull/18) by [quixeybrian](https://github.com/quixeybrian).
 Thanks also to [jbeluch](https://github.com/jbeluch) and [jdrukman](https://github.com/jdrukman) for nudges in the right direction.
-    - The start of some useful comments - the meat of will was hacked out by one person over a handful of days - and it looks that way.
+* The start of some useful comme* the meat of will was hacked out by one person over a handful of d* and it looks that way.
 Slowly but surely making this codebase more friendly to other contributions!
-    - Added a CONTRIBUTING.md file thanks to [michaeljoseph](https://github.com/michaeljoseph).
+* Added a CONTRIBUTING.md file thanks to [michaeljoseph](https://github.com/michaeljoseph).
-    - Proper releases in the docs, and an updated `AUTHORS` file.
+* Proper releases in the docs, and an updated `AUTHORS` file.
 If you see something awry, send a PR!

 ### 0.4 - ~ March 2014